frank-leitner/portswigger-websecurity-academy/02-authentication/Password_brute-force_via_password_change/README.md

 ![response](img/response.png)

 When I changed the password for my own account, the result was a `200 OK`.
 My first guess is that after the current password is wrong during the password change, the system invalidates the current session.
-Try it out by changing the password of `wiener`, but provide an incorrect current password.
+I try it out by changing the password of `wiener` but provide an incorrect current password.

 Sure enough, I receive a 302 to the login page and lost my session.

 ### Brute force current password, take 2

-So before every password change attempt, login as wiener to provide a valid session and use it for one password guess.
+So before every password change attempt, I log in as `wiener` to provide a valid session and use it for one password guess.

-Create a macro that repeats the login and use it as session rule.
-Ensure that the scope definition is correct of the session handling rule (e.g. by using `Include all URLs`)
+To avoid that I have to do it manually all the time I create a macro that repeats the login and use it as a session rule.
+To be sure that the rule is applied I select `Include all ` URLs` as the session handling rule.

 ![macro](img/macro.png)

-Repeat the naive attempt.
+Now I repeat the naive attempt.
 This time, the result is very much different:

 ![password_changed](img/password_changed.png)

-What is left is logging in with `carlos:password` to get:
+All that is left is logging in with `carlos:password` to get:

 ![success](img/success.png)